Chhaygaon

-Chaygaon is a town in the Kamrup district of Assam, India; situated on the south bank of the Brahmaputra River.
+Chhaygaon is a town in the Kamrup district of Assam, India; situated on the south bank of the Brahmaputra River.
 It is 38 km from the major town of Guwahati.
-The town is known for "Maa Chandika Devalaya", a Shakta pitha, where thousands of devotees visit during Durga Puja.
-The Historical "Mer Ghar" of Chand Sadagar is situated in Champak Nagar, Chaygaon.
+Chhaygaon has a developing commercial and infrastructure profile, hosting branches of major banks such as State Bank of India (Gumi Branch), Canara Bank – SME Branch, Bank of Baroda (Dhekenabari Branch), Bandhan Bank, Indian Bank, and Slice Small Finance Bank along with multiple ATMs and financial service centres.
+A flyover on National Highway 17 improves connectivity along the Guwahati–Goalpara corridor, easing regional transportation.
+The town also includes a Flipkart Warehouse (FCMH, Chhaygaon), reflecting the expansion of e-commerce logistics and employment opportunities in the area.
+Educational institutions include Jatiya Vidyalaya Chhaygaon, a prominent local school, alongside other schools and Chhaygaon College.
+Additionally, Chhaygaon features several retail and fashion outlets including Fashion City and Reliance Trends.

 Etymology

-The word Chaygaon is derived from two Kamrupi Assamese words soy (ছয়) (six) and gaon (গাঁও) (village) meaning six villages.
-Anglicised as Chaygaon based on the IAST values of the Eastern Nagari script.
+The word Chhaygaon is derived from two Kamrupi Assamese words chhay (ছয়) (six) and gaon (গাঁও) (village) meaning six villages.

 Culture

 The people from different religions are residing here, with distinct Kamrupi culture.
 The devotee throng here to pay their homage to the ancient temple of 'Chandika'.
 The Mer Ghar of Chand Sadagar, the merchant of the ancient times, evidences the story of Behula and Lakhinder, his daughter in law and son.

 History

 The town was part of Kamapitha division of Ancient Kamrup.
 It was within capital region of ancient Kamrup kingdom.
 In pre-modern period it remained part of eastern Kamrup region.
 In nineteenth century, it became part of newly formed administrative undivided Kamrup district.
 In 2003, after bifurcation of old district, it is included in Kamrup rural district.